Here’s a collection of some of our favourite purchases that will actually save you money in the long run (and make life easier in many cases too!)

 Also, it takes a staggering 10,000 litres of water to make 1kg of cotton, and over twice this in developing countries due to inefficiencies.
 So the more clothes you buy, the more water you waste.
 So think of the environment too.

-On the subject of water...a really good dietary habit is to make sure that you are drinking plenty of it.
+On the subject of water...a really good dietary habit is to make sure that you're drinking plenty of it.

 Having your own water bottle with you when you’re on-the-go means you're less likely to buy bottled water.
 It may even help stop you from drinking fizzy drinks, meaning it's great for your health and your waistline!

-In some parts of the country, water quality can be poor at the best of times.
+In some parts of the country, water quality can be poor at the best of times, meaning you can't avoid buying bottled water sometimes.

 This is a great money-saving tip for new parents, who we know constantly have the washing machine going.